splunk/public-o11y-docs/gdi/opentelemetry/install-linux.rst

      - Set the group for the splunk-otel-collector service.
 The option creates the group if it doesn`` t exist.
      - ``$default_service_group``
    * - ``--service-user <user>``
      - Set the user for the splunk-otel-collector service.
 The option creates the user if it doesn`t exist.
      - ``$default_service_user``
    * - ``--skip-collector-repo``
      - By default, the scripts creates an apt, yum, or zypper repo definition file to download the collector package from ``$repo_base``.
-Use this option to skip the previous step and use a preconfigured repo on the target system that provides the splunk-otel-collector deb or rpm package.
+Use this option to skip the previous step and use a configured repo on the target system that provides the splunk-otel-collector deb or rpm package.
      -
    * - ``--skip-fluentd-repo``
      - By default, the scripts creates an apt, yum, or zypper repo definition file to download the fluentd package from ``$td_agent_repo_base``.
-Use this option to skip the previous step and use a preconfigured repo on the target system that provides the splunk-otel-collector deb or rpm package.
+Use this option to skip the previous step and use a configured repo on the target system that provides the splunk-otel-collector deb or rpm package.
      -
    * - ``--test``
      - Use the test package repo.
      - Not applicable
    * - ``--trace-url <url>``
      - Set the trace endpoint URL explicitly instead of the endpoint inferred from the specified realm.
      - ``https://ingest.REALM.signalfx.com/v2/trace``
    * - ``--uninstall``
      - Removes the Splunk OpenTelemetry Collector for Linux.